 main panel using the navigation buttons or the keyboard.
-The default value is zoom speed Use this parameter to specify the speed for zooming in and out in the main panel using the right mouse button.
+The default value is panel using the right mouse button.
 The default value is 0.01.

 panel using the mouse wheel, the navigation buttons, or the keyboard.
 The default value is 0.2.